 Research suggests that one of the most important factors in healthy child development is a strong, open relationship with a parent.
 It is important to start talking to your children about alcohol and other drugs before they are exposed to them.

 The “Talk.
 They Hear You.”
 Underage Drinking Prevention National Media Campaign empowers parents and caregivers to talk with children early about alcohol and other drug use.
-Click the Image to the right to learn more.
+Click the image below to learn more.

 The “Talk.
 They Hear You.” campaign aims to accomplish the following: